DexterNutt/DexterNutt/README.md

 <h1> Demjan A. Golubov </h1>

-<p> I am a passionate and dedicated student of software development with a strong background in project management and a deep interest in full-stack web development.
-With a Bachelor's degree in bidirectional interpreting and an MA in International Relations, I bring a unique blend of linguistic expertise and global perspective to my work.
-Outside of my professional pursuits, I am an active volunteer scout, committed to youth development and community service.
-Additionally, I am involved in a reforesting effort in Macedonia, where I contribute to environmental conservation and sustainability.
-I am enthusiastic about leveraging my diverse background to contribute to innovative projects and collaborate with like-minded professionals. </p>
+<p> A dedicated backend developer with a solid foundation in building scalable and efficient server-side applications.
+While my background includes project management, my primary passion lies in crafting robust APIs and ensuring seamless data management.
+My diverse academic journey, including a Bachelor's in bidirectional interpreting and an MA in International Relations, enriches my problem-solving approach.
+Beyond coding, I actively contribute to my community as a volunteer scout and participate in reforestation efforts in Macedonia, reflecting my commitment to growth and sustainability.
+I'm eager to apply my expertise to impactful projects and collaborate with fellow developers. </p>

 <p>Check out my latest projects:<br/>
 MentorToken @ https://mentor-token.netlify.app/<br/>